-When you think of ancient landraces of poultry, one breed should stand heads above the rest of the flock – the Malay chicken.
-Standing as tall as 26 to 30 inches, with cocks weighing 9 pounds and hens 7 pounds, Malays were said to be able to eat grain from the top of a barrel or dining room table.
+When you think of ancient landrace breeds of poultry, one is literally heads above the rest – the Malay chicken that stands as tall as 26 to 30 inches.
+Malays were said to be able to eat grain from the top of a barrel or dining room table!
 The breed achieves its great height from a combination of its long neck and legs, and the upright carriage of its body.

 When Europeans first encountered them, Malay chickens were widely distributed throughout Asia, particularly from north India to Indonesia and Malaysia.
 The breed was unlike any other previously known, with its extreme height, heavy bones, broad skull, short-stout beak, and pugnacious nature.

-By 1830, the breed had been brought to England where it became fashionable to include in a collection of poultry.
-By 1834, Malay chickens could be found in Holland and Germany and traveled to America 12 years later.
-The Malay, similar to India’s Aseel chicken, is an extremely ancient breed.
-It’s believed to have descended from the great Malay, or Kulm, fowls in India.
-While the Aseel breeds date back some 3,500 years, it’s not possible to know which breed is older.
+The Malay, like India’s Aseel chicken, is an extremely ancient breed; it is believed to have descended from the great Malay, or Kulm, fowls in India.
+The Aseel breed dates back some 3,500 years, but it is not possible to know which breed is older.

+By 1830, the breed had been brought to England where it became fashionable to include them in poultry collections.
+By 1834, Malay chickens could be found in Holland and Germany and they traveled to America 12 years later.

 Did you know: